Kirtland’s Warbler Tours

-Michigan Audubon employs a seasonal guide to lead Kirtland’s Warbler tours from Grayling, MI, working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
-The tours for 2018 will again be based at Hartwick Pines State Park just north of downtown Grayling.
-Beginning in 2018, tours will cost $10 per person (13 and younger are free) and you must have a Recreation Pass to enter the State Park.
+Michigan Audubon employs a seasonal guide to lead Kirtland’s Warbler tours from Grayling, Mich., working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
+The tours are based at Hartwick Pines State Park just north of downtown Grayling.
+Tours cost $10 per person (13 and younger are free) and you must have a Recreation Pass to enter the State Park.

-Tours will begin Friday, June 1 and are scheduled daily at 7:00 a.m.
-On weekends, there will also be tours at 11:00 a.m.
-The last day tours will be offered is Saturday, June 30, 2018.
+Tours will begin May 23, 2020, and are scheduled daily at 7 a.m.
+On Saturdays and Sundays, there will also be tours at 11 a.m.
+The last day tours will be offered is June 30, 2020.

-Reservations are only accepted for groups of more than 5 individuals.
-If you have more than 10 people in your party, you may be required to participate in the 11:00 a.m. tour and we will arrange a special tour if you are attending during the week.
+Reservations are only accepted for groups of more than five individuals.
+If you have more than 10 people in your party, you may be required to participate in the 11 a.m. tour and we will arrange a special tour if you are attending during the week.

 The entrance to Hartwick Pines State Park and the Michigan Forest Visitor Center is located on Hartwick Pines Road (aka M-93) just east of I-75.
-There is an approximate walk of 5 minutes up an inclined walkway to reach the visitor center from the parking lot.
+There is an approximate walk of five minutes up an inclined walkway to reach the visitor center from the parking lot.
 A map and detailed information regarding Hartwick Pines can be found on the Michigan DNR Website.